-Unfortunately, homelessness and human trafficking are linked.
-Sandra Morgan, the Director of the Global Center for Women & Justice and Dave Stachowiak, one of the Center’s board members, discuss how homelessness is a factor that can lead a person to become a victim of trafficking.
-They take a look at the statistics of youth who are homeless and how it relates to human trafficking.
-Discussing what we can do to help.
-By studying the issues, be a voice, and make a difference.
+Sandra Morgan and Dave Stachowiak discuss how homelessness is a factor that can lead a person to become a victim of trafficking.
+They take a look at the statistics of youth who are homeless and how it relates to human trafficking discussing what we can do to help.

 - 1.3 million runaway homeless youth live in America.

-- 25 percent of foster kids become homeless within two years of leaving the system.
+- 25% of foster kids become homeless within two years of leaving the system.

 - 4 distinct homeless youth populations: Runaway minors, expelled youth, system youth, and street youth.